myraort/myraort.github.io/essays/reflecting-on-ai.md

 4. Essays

-   This semester, I've used AI to help with my essays, especially for checking spelling mistakes and coming up with creative titles.
+   This semester, I've used AI to help with my essays such as checking for spelling errors and coming up with creative titles.
 I often struggle to think of engaging titles on my own, so turning to AI for suggestions has been really helpful.

 5. Final project